Yang monopoles and emergent three-dimensional topological defects in interacting bosons

 for any finite $|\vec{m}|$, $\mathcal{M}_1$ becomes an infinite nodal line, and $\mathcal{M}_2$ becomes a nodal ring with radius $|\vec{m}|$. $\mathcal{M}_1'$ does not show up in this subspace.
-The dashed circles that interlock the nodal ring or the nodal line allow one to compute $\gamma$.
+The dashed circles that interlock the nodal ring or line allow one to compute $\gamma$.
 Decreasing $|\vec{m}|$, the nodal ring shrinks and the nodal line remains unchanged.
 When $|\vec{m}|=0$, the nodal ring reduces to a single point at the origin, and the gap does not open.
 In particular, this whole 3D subspace precisely becomes $\mathcal{M}_1'$ and the eigenenergies are two-fold degenerate everywhere.
 For this particular set of parameters, $\hat{H}_\text{eff}$ describes a quantum spin Hall effect, as $\sigma_z=\pm 1$ corresponds to two opposite effective magnetic fields acting on $\vec{\tau}$.
-When $\vec{m}$ changes sign, the nodal ring and nodal line appear again, which signifies the stability of the nodal ring.
+When $\vec{m}$ changes sign, the nodal ring appears again.